ebdrup/jsq/README.md

 why create jsq?
 ---------------
-I created this tool because we where initially using both single quoted and double quoted strings in our JavaScript code on a project.
+I created this tool because we where initially using both single-quoted and double-quoted strings in our JavaScript code on a project.

 Then we decided that our coding-standard should be single-quoted JavaSctipt strings, but the codebase was a mix.